 Store as much data as possible about each trial.
 A number of things are critical for the output file in this experiment:

-Create The output file will be a spreadsheet.
-Each line in the sheet will reflect a given trial.
+Create the output file on a spreadsheet.
+Each line in the sheet reflects a given trial.

 Critically, record the following: the number of sample items in the trial, the true color of the probed item, and the color the participant selected as a response.
 With these data, the angular difference between the true and responded color can be computed later.

-A. The sample phase: One of the 180 colors is selected randomly, and presented in the display within a small square for 100 ms.

-B. The delay: The sample disappears, and the participant faces a blank display for 900 ms.

-C. The test: An empty square appears, along with the full color ring.
-The participant’s task is to recall the color seen during the sample phase (part A), and to click (with the mouse) that color on the ring.

 Analysis.

+For each trial, compute the angular response error.

 Compute the number of colors between the correct response in each trial and the one given, and then multiply that number by 2, since 2 degrees separate each of the colors.
 The result is the angular error in each trial.